gbdev/pandocs/src/Audio_Registers.md

 ### FF11 — NR11: Channel 1 length timer & duty cycle

 This register controls both the channel's [length timer](<#Length timer>) and [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle) (the ratio of the time spent low vs. high).
-However, the selected duty cycle also alters the phase, although the effect is hardly noticeable.
+The selected duty cycle also alters the phase, although the effect is hardly noticeable except in combination with other channels.

 ```
 Bit 7-6 - Wave duty            (Read/Write)